FireBreather65/FireBreather65/README.md

 <details>
   <summary><b>About Me</b></summary>
   <p>Hello!
-My name is Malycia, and I'm a homeschooled 10th grader from the US.
-I've been coding off and on for a couple years now, and I'm ready to become a more consistent learner.</p>
+My name is Malycia, and I am a homeschooled 10th grader from the United States.
+I have been coding off and on for a couple years now, and I am ready to become a more consistent learner.</p>
-  <p>I have proficiently learned <a href="https://firebreather65.hashnode.dev/series/git-for-foodies">(and written articles about)</a> Git Bash and Github, though I also know HTML, CSS, and UI/UX.
-I've also detailed a personal plan to learn as many designer skills as possible, as I dream of being a UI/UX designer. 😄</p>
+  <p>I have proficiently learned and written articles about Git Bash and Github, though I also know HTML and CSS.
+I have also detailed a personal plan to learn as many designer skills as possible, as I dream of being a UI/UX designer. 😄</p>
 </details>

 <details>